magento/devdocs/guides/v2.2/cloud/cdn/fastly-waf-service.md

 ### Limitations

-The standard Magento Cloud WAF powered by Fastly does not support the following features:
+The standard WAF service powered by Fastly does not support the following features:

 -  Protection against malware or bot mitigation
 -  Rate limiting
 -  Configuring a logging endpoint for customer

 Although the WAF does not allow you to block or allow traffic based on IP addresses, you can add access control lists (ACL) and custom VCL snippets to your Fastly service to specify the IP addresses and VCL logic for blocking or allowing traffic.
 See [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html).